PawseySC/rocm-from-source/README.md

 Each release of `rocm-from-source` is tagged with `rocm-{X}.{Y}.{Z}rev{R}`, where

 - `X`, `Y`, `Z` are the major, minor and patch numbers of a ROCm release.
-That is, they idicate which version of ROCm these scripts build.
+That is, they idicate which version of ROCm this project builds.
 - `R` is the revision number of the build scripts for a given ROCm version.
 It is increased each time a inmproved build process of the same ROCm release is made public.

 ## Instructions

 **NOTE:** Start the installation from a clean state, if possible.
 That is, make sure that ROCm is not installed systemwide (under `/usr/bin`, `/bin`), and that is a "hard no", nor under the default ROCm paths `/opt/rocm/rocm-xxx`, if possible.
 Those installations will interfere with the build process.

 Firstly you will need to install the `amdgpu` kernel module for the system to be able to communicate with the AMD hardware.
-Follow the instructions in [KernelModule.md](KernelModule.md).
+Follow the instructions in [KernelModule.md](docs/KernelModule.md).

-After having installed the kernel module, choose the most appropriate `[arch]_install_rocm.sh` scripts within the `scripts` directory to install ROCm.
-At the top of each script there are a few variables one can set to personalise the installation.
+After having installed the kernel module, you can run the `install_rocm.sh` script.
+At the top of the script there are a few variables one can set to personalise the installation.
 Once you have completed the configuration, simply execute the script.
 A modulefile (Cray) and/or a shell script (`${ROCM_INSTALL_DIR}/rocm_setup.sh`, to be sourced) are created for you, following a successful installation, to set the correct environment variables in order to use the newly installed ROCm.

 ## Configurable parameters